Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 Azure Functions apps must use [ASP.NET Core integration for HTTP](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=windows#aspnet-core-integration).
 This allows us to use the ASP.NET Core types for supporting authentication and authorization for HttpTrigger's.

 Endpoint authorization for HttpTrigger's is enforced by using the `Authorize` attribute.
-If the `AllowAnonymous` atttribute (or no attribute) is specified, the endpoint is not protected and allow anonymous access.
+If the `AllowAnonymous` attribute (or no attribute) is specified, the endpoint is not protected and allow anonymous access.

 ### Configuration of Authentication